zerosonesfun/flarum-ext-sm2/README.md

 Simply paste your audio URL into a post.
 Or, create a normal link to the audio file using any Flarum compatible BBcode or Markdown.

 Now go forth and spread music across your Flarums.
-Go!
-Now!